branding board

 The first thing to note when creating your brand board or brand identity is to understand and know your audience.

-So do you have a defined niche, or are you speaking to everyone and eventually speaking to no one.
+So, do you have a defined niche, or are you speaking to everyone and eventually speaking to no one?

-I’ll state that it’s easier for your audience to identify with the type of content you’re creating as a blogger because they can read through your articles.
+It’s easier for your audience to identify with the type of content you’re creating as a blogger because they can read through your articles.

 So, identify your target audience and ask yourself, what’s their pain point?

-2 | Pick a Memorable Brand Name
+2. Pick a Memorable Brand Name

 Your brand or blog’s name is the first impression you’ll give to potential readers or customers.